PingNet

 U.S. Army veteran • Senior SIGINT & Cyber Analyst

-Jonathan brings real‑world mission‑critical communications experience to public‑safety technology.
-Trained at the Defense Language Institute and deployed in high‑risk environments, he worked on ensuring clear, trusted communication when failure had immediate consequences.
+Jonathan brings real-world mission-critical communications experience to public-safety technology.
+Trained at the Defense Language Institute and deployed in high-risk environments, he worked on ensuring clear, trusted communication when failure had immediate consequences.
 Those experiences shaped PingNet’s core philosophy: systems must work in degraded conditions, and trust must be built into the network itself.
-Today, Jonathan applies the same discipline to building a resilient, software‑only safety communication layer designed to prevent crashes and save lives.
+Today, Jonathan applies the same discipline to building a resilient safety communication layer designed to prevent crashes and save lives.

 jonathan.garrettjr@pingnet.net